 However, this is only applicable with hens; cockerels will always crow regardless of the breed.
 Egg-laying varieties are mostly noisy as they tend to draw attention after laying eggs.
 Here are some quiet chickens you can choose from.

 1. Buff Orpington Chicken

 The popular Buff Orpington varieties are more settled and submissive than other breeds.
 Also, they are quite friendly, extraordinarily docile, and need very little attention.
 If you observe it closely, you will notice that it squats down, waiting to be picked up by its human caregiver.

 A Buff Orpington is matured at 6 months and can lay an average of 250 eggs per year.
 This variety can either be white or yellowish.
 If you are looking for an all-purpose bird, this is the best variety for you.

 2. Cornish Cross Chicken

 This variety is a hybrid bird between a Cornish chicken and a white rock chicken that is very large and clumsy.
 A tranquil bird, they tend to sit most of the time and don’t get away from predators quickly when under attack.

 The Cornish Cross meat birds prefer to sit in front of their feeders and eat the food provided.
 Due to this, they require extra care to keep them safe from any attacks.
-However, they are well suited for your homestead as a result of their quiet nature.
+However, these white chickens are well suited for your homestead as a result of their quiet nature.

 This is a dual-purpose bird that you can keep as a heritage breed.
 Coming from the same genetic line as the Buff Orpington, this breed is one to consider.